 If you violate the CC&Rs, potential penalties might include:

 Example.
 Suppose you have a large dog despite a rule limiting the maximum pet weight in the community to 25 pounds.
-You could be fined, and possibly forced to give up the dog or find a new place to live.
-Don't count on changing the rules, which is usually difficult.
+You could be fined and possibly forced to give up the dog or find a new place to live.
+Don't count on changing the rules, which is usually tricky.

 So, read the CC&Rs before buying a home in a planned community.

-The HOA can normally get a lien on your home if you fall behind in dues or assessments (called an "assessments lien").
-This kind of lien usually automatically attaches to your property, typically as of the date the fees or assessments became due.
+The HOA can typically get a lien on your home if you fail to pay dues or assessments.
+An assessments lien usually automatically attaches to your property, typically as of the date the fees or assessments became due.

 Sometimes, an HOA records the lien with the county recorder to provide public notice that the lien exists, even if they don't need to record it.